 No. Contact an attorney immediately.
 Once your officiant has pronounced you married, you are legally married.
 By Connecticut law, your officiant must sign and return your license to the proper Town Clerk.
 Whether you should seek an annulment or a divorce is a question I cannot legally answer.
 I wish you the best outcome, and legally I cannot do more than that.

-You can have your ceremony anywhere in Connecticut as long as you apply for your marriage license in that Connecticut town.
-You are encouraged to choose your own location, as long as you can arrange for me to have access during the ceremony.
+You can have your ceremony anywhere in Connecticut if you get your marriage license in that Connecticut town.
+You are encouraged to choose your own location; you must be able to arrange for me to have access during the ceremony.

 You apply for your license at the office of the Town Clerk in the town where you will be married.
 Once your ceremony town is on your license you cannot change to another town unless you apply for another license!

 No!
-You must have a wedding ceremony, no matter how brief, in order to be married in Connecticut.
-Your Justice of the Peace must fill out parts of your license, sign it, and return it to Town Hall.
+You must have a wedding ceremony, no matter how brief, to be legally married in Connecticut.
+Your officiant must fill out parts of your license, sign it, and return it to Town Hall.
 After your marriage ceremony you are legally married.

 The person at the Town Clerk's Office who issues your license is by law not permitted to marry you.
 If you would like a simple wedding ceremony at Town Hall, please call me.

 Just as soon as I finish the sentence "I now pronounce you ....", you are legally married.

 As soon as I file your marriage license at Town Hall and the Clerk (or Assistant Clerk) signs it, there is a legal record that you are married.
 If you need proof before then (to go on a cruise as a married couple, for example), I will swear an affidavit.